MyPureCloud/user-provisioning-scripts-js/docs/module1_authentication.md

 return authData;
 ```

-**Note:** The Genesys Cloud JavaScript SDK returns JavaScript `Promise` on all of its SDK calls.
-This means that when make a call against the API you must use either the `Promises.then().catch()` approach for processing the results of the call or you must an `async/await` approach.
+**Note:** The Genesys Cloud JavaScript SDK returns a JavaScript `Promise` on all of its SDK calls.
+This means that when you make a call against the API in the JavaScript SDK, you must either use the `Promises.then().catch()` approach for processing the results of the call or the `async/await` approach.
+The approach you chose is based on your personal preference.

 Most of the code in this developer starting guide will use the `async/await` approach.
-Once the authentication process has successfully completed, an token will be returned.
+Once the authentication process has successfully completed, the function will return an instance of the `AuthData`.
+The contents of the `AuthData` class will be cover later on in next section.

-At this point the Genesys Cloud Javascript SDK will cache the token and use it on every SDK call.
-You do not need to do any thing else with the token unless it expires.
-If a token expires, your SDK will need to re-authenticate using its client id and client secret.
+At this point the Genesys Cloud Javascript SDK will cache the return OAuth token and use it on every SDK call.
+You do not need to do anything else with the token unless it expires.
+If a token expires, your application will need to re-authenticate using its client id and client secret.

 ## OAuth Token Expiration